-The Problem JWT Solves
+The Problem JWT Was Created to Solve

 What a JWT Actually Contains

-A JWT looks like three Base64URL-encoded strings joined by dots: header.payload.signature
+A JWT looks like three Base64URL-encoded strings joined by dots: 'header.payload.signature'.

-What the Payload Looks Like When Decoded
+What the Decoded Payload Looks Like

 {